CenterBLC/N1904/docs/features/parent.md

    * One node value - node has one parent
    * Two node values - node has two parents

 ## Notes

 Usually, any node would have just one parent.
-However, in our implementation, word nodes can have two parents due to the inclusion of both the 'wg-view' and the 'syntax-view' within a single database.
+However, in our implementation, word nodes have two parents due to the partial data duplication required to support the 'wg-view' and the 'syntax-view' within a single database.

 ### Example Query

-The following query demonstrates a typical use of this feature, ensuring wg2 is a child of wg1 and w1 is a child of wg1:
+The following query demonstrates a typical use of the parent feature.
+The following query selects only instances where wg2 is a child of wg1 and w1 is a child of wg1:

 ```python
 Query = '''